ksoze84/useStateHandler/README.md

 If you implement **instanceDeleted()**, remember that it is not the equivalent of an unmount component callback.

-This is not neccesary if the handler option destroyOnUnmount is true
+This is not neccesary if the handler option destroyOnUnmount is true, nor with useHandler standalone hook.

 ```tsx
 export function App() {